 - Compensation for the time value of money.
 For some of the Group's variable-rate loans, the market standard for these loans is that the reset frequency and the tenor of the reference rate do not match.
 It has been assessed that the mismatch does not significantly modify the compensation for the time value of money.
 No loans have interest rates that are leveraged or linked to, for instance, the development in share prices etc. - Prepayment options are consistent with the SPPI test, if the prepayment amount represents the principal amount outstanding and accrued interest and may include a reasonable compensation for early repayment.
 This is generally the case with the Group's loans, except loans granted by Realkredit Danmark (see further below). - Extension options are consistent with the SPPI test if the cash flows during the extension period represent cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Only very few loans include a contractual right for the customer to extend the loan, and for such loans, the interest rate will be updated to the current market rate for such loans. - Compensation for credit risk and other basic lending risks.
 The interest rate includes a credit margin to compensate the Group for the credit risk, and it may be fixed initially.
-The Group does not incorporate profit sharing agreements, for example by contractual terms that increase the credit margin if the customer's earnings increase.

-- Non-payment is not considered a breach of contract.
+The Group does not incorporate profit sharing agreements, for example by contractual terms that increase the credit margin if the customer's earnings increase. - Non-recourse features.
+In general, the Group does not grant loans that legally are non-recourse.
+However, in some cases a financial asset represents an investment in particular assets or cash flows in which case the contractual cash flows are not solely payments of principal and interest on the principal amount outstanding.
+This could be the case when the Group's claim is limited to specified assets of a debtor or the cash flows from specified assets, e.g. related to loans granted to a company/a special purpose entity with limited assets and with no guarantee from the owner/parent company.
+The Group only grants such loans if the cash flows from the underlying asset(s) are large compared to the contractual cash flows from the loans.
+Therefore, non-recourse-like features are limited and excluded from the assessment. - Non-payment is not considered a breach of contract.
 The Group does not grant loans where non-payment would not constitute a breach of contract. - The Group grants loans with sustainability-linked features.
 These are loans granted to support customers in achieving sustainability targets.
 The loans include incentives in the form of a change to the margin applicable to the loan if certain predetermined sustainability targets specific to the customer are met.
 These loans have been assessed and the contractual cash flows are considered to fulfil the SPPI test criteria and are consistent with a basic lending arrangement.
 As a result, the loans are held at amortised cost.